RFNshare/Whatsapp-Web-UI-Automation/README.md

     ```
     git pull
     ```

-3. Go to the project's root directory and install requirements(Recommended create virtual env first).
+3. Copy/Cut files folder from project's root directory & paste it in C drive root directory.
     ```
+    C:\files
+    ```
+   Make sure you have driver & Excel file in that path.
+4. Go to the project's root directory and install requirements(Recommended create virtual env first).
+    ```
     pip install -r requirements.txt
     ```

-4. Run this script for Chrome.
+5. Run this script for Chrome.
     ```
     py.test --browser_name chrome -v -s

     ```
    This will open a browser in the current window.
-5. .
+6. .
 Run this script for Firefox.
     ```
     py.test --browser_name firefox -v -s

     ```
    This will open a browser in the current window.

-6. This will default cmd.
+7. This will default cmd.
 Open with Chrome.
     ```
     py.test

     ```

-7. Generate HTML reports with run script include log.
+8. Generate HTML reports with run script include log.
     ```
     pytest --html=report.html --capture=tee-sys